 The most tragic of accidents are those which result in the loss of life.
 Florida law unfortunately limits recovery in these tragic circumstances to spouses and children of the deceased.
-Attorney Andreopoulos can assist you and your family if you believe a loved one’s life was cut short due to someone else’s negligence or carelessness.
+Wrongful Death Attorney Andreopoulos can assist you and your family if you believe a loved one’s life was cut short due to someone else’s negligence or carelessness.

 Florida Statute 768.19 states in part: